rdmorganiser/rdmo-docker/README.md

     docker run -p 127.0.0.1:8000:80 --add-host=dbhost:172.17.0.1 rdmo
     ```

 The application should now be available at [http://localhost:8000](http://localhost:8000).
+All the steps from the [documentation](http://rdmo.readthedocs.io/en/latest/configuration/index.html) involving `manage.py` can be performed using `docker run --add-host=dbhost:172.17.0.1 rdmo python manage.py migrate`.

 Run the application as a deamon
 -------------------------------